 My classes cater to multiple levels and emphasize the body as the teacher.
 Students are encouraged to recognize the wisdom of their own bodies and listen.
 I teach by offering suggestions for postures with many variations so each individual can customize their own practice.
 I watch, in order to encourage safety, provide guidelines to move the body in and out of poses, and encourage proper alignment in the Kripalu and Akhanda Traditions and encourage energy flow as taught in Kundalini Yoga, while always encouraging students to treat their bodies and minds with kindness and patience on the mat and in the world.

-Experiences with the amazingly calm, healing, and supportive powers of this ancient science guide me on my path of teaching.
-I received my 200 hour certification from the Kripalu Center for Yoga and Health in Stockbridge Massachusetts in 2009.
-This gentle style of yoga with a compassionate approach and emphasis on meditation, physical healing and spiritual transformation that overflows into daily life, guided me to return to live at the Kripalu Center for a year in 2013 as a volunteer after leaving a 14 year career teaching high school English in both the United States and overseas.
-The urge to travel, and learn about yoga at the source led me to India in 2014 where I studied and completed my 300 hour certification in Akhanda yoga in Rishikesh further immersing myself in the Kripalu concepts of compassion and spiritual transformation.
-Feeling compelled to learn more about my subtle body brought me to become a level 1 Kundalini Instructor in 2015.
-Find out more atwww.maryogi.com.
+Experiences with the amazingly calm, healing, and supportive powers of this ancient science guide Mary on her path as a teacher.
+She received her 200 hour certification from the Kripalu Center for Yoga and Health.
+This gentle style of yoga with a compassionate approach and emphasis on meditation, physical healing and spiritual transformation that overflows into daily life, guided her to participate in the Kripalu residential volunteer program for a year after leaving a long career teaching high school in both the United States and overseas.
+While at Kripalu Mary had the opportunity to study with teachers such as Rodney Yee, Sheane Corne, Bo Forbes, Shakta Kaur, Hari Kirin Kaur Khalsa, Snatam Kaur, Krishna Das, and Sharon Salzberg.